 3) How do you incorporate your values in sustainability and community into CatSpring Yaupon Tea?

 We've chosen to define success as when everyone in our community succeeds.
-Over the years, we've learned that community means our employees, customers, landowners, and collaborations.
-It's so much more fun to experience growth when we are all working together to help each other succeed, and we have been overwhelmed by the incredible ways we've been able to partner with our employees, our customers, and other amazing brands.
+Over the years, we've learned that community means our employees, customers, landowners and collaborators.
+It's so much more fun to experience growth when we are all working together to help each other succeed.
+We have been overwhelmed by the incredible ways we've been able to partner with our employees, our customers, and other amazing brands.

 4) There are a few ways to enjoy yaupon tea... what is your favorite?

 Well, I'm in Texas, so iced tends to be the most weather appropriate option about 10 months out of the year!
 I tend to gravitate towards a green cold brew- it's so easy.
 I put a few green yaupon pouches in a pitcher of water in the fridge overnight.
 Enjoy the next day.
 And that's it!
 Sometimes I'll add some mint or ginger in when I steep; since the yaupon is so smooth, it's a really great complement to so many different flavors.